Aspects of family law

 The Discussion Paper also considers who civil remedies for domestic abuse should be available to, how children are affected by domestic abuse, and access to justice issues (such as the availability of special measures to victim/survivors in court, communication between the civil and criminal courts).

-If you have any questions about the Discussion Paper or about how to respond to it, please contact the team’s project manager Lorraine Stirling at Lorraine.stirling@scotlawcom.gov.uk.
+If you have any questions about the Discussion Paper or the project more generally, please email Lorraine Stirling at Lorraine.Stirling@scotlawcom.gov.uk

 Cohabitation